 Their search engine is a customized Searx 0.14 instance hosted by Online SAS.

-We already reached out to /e/ Foundation regarding their usage of Google fonts in January, however, we didn’t get an answer so far.
+We already reached out to /e/ Foundation regarding their usage of Google fonts in January; however, we didn’t get an answer.

 Additionally, some people don’t want Signal or Telegram preinstalled on their smartphone.
 We observed traffic between the smartphone and an IP address of the Telegram Messenger Network without using the app.